Wohaizainuli/SGAFusion/README.md

 3. **Fusion-Only Fine-Tuning**
    Load both **W1** and **W2**, then run `train.py` to fine-tune exclusively on the fusion loss for final performance gains.

+## 🔹 Model Testing

+Once training is complete, run `test.py`.
+Select your target dataset and specify the corresponding weight file paths.
+After execution, the fused output images will be generated and saved in the `test/` folder.

 ## 🔹 Result